NotSoInvisible/cte-portfolio/projects.md

 As part of my Agricultural Biology course, I had to grow and maintain a plant throughout the second semester.

 * * *
+### Coal Seam Project
+(image)

+In Agricultural Chemistry, we had to complete a project about coal seam fires.
+I learned how these fires start, and how much of a struggle they are to stop.

+* * *
+### Lava Lamp Lab
+(image)

+In Agricultural Chemistry, we completed a lab where we created lava lamps out of used water bottles, vegetable oil, water, and food coloring.
+It was "powered" by alka-seltzer tablets.

+* * *
+### Soil PH Lab
+(image)

+In Agricultural Chemistry, we completed a lab where we measured the PH of several soil samples with red cabbage.
+Differing PH created different colors.

+* * *

 [back](./)